-The chemical composition of the particles was prescribed according to the measurements conducted between February 28th and March 1st 2000 by Sellegri et al. (2003) in a moderately polluted air mass.
-Particles were sampled using a low-pressure cascade impactor (13-stage ELPI impactor, commercialized by DEKATI Inc) and were further analyzed using ion chromatography.
-The mass fraction of iron was derived from Particle-Induced X-ray Emission (PIXE).
+The chemical composition of the particles was prescribed according to the measurements conducted between 28 February and 1 March 2000 by Sellegri et al. (2003) in a moderately polluted air mass (see Table 3).
+Particles were sampled using a low-pressure cascade impactor (13-stage ELPI impactor, commercialized by Dekati Inc.) and were further analyzed using ion chromatography.
+The mass fraction of iron was derived from particle-induced X-ray emission.
 More details on the sampling procedure and data analysis can be found in Sellegri et al. (2003).

-The mass distribution of the di-carboxylic acids derived from these measurements is shown in Fig. S1 in the Supplementary Material.
-As expected, oxalic acid is the most abundant and the major fraction of the diacids found in the two accumulation modes $(0.4 - 1 \ \mu\text{m})$, as previously observed at other continental European sites (Legrand et al., 2007; Müller et al., 2005; van Pinxteren et al., 2014).
-When comparing these concentrations with those obtained at the PUY station during the
+The mass distribution of the dicarboxylic acids derived from these measurements is shown in Fig. S1 in the Supplement.
+As expected, oxalic acid is the most abundant and the major fraction of the diacids found in the two accumulation modes (0.4-1 μ m), as previously observed at other continental European sites (Legrand et al., 2007; Müller et al., 2005; van Pinxteren et al., 2014).
+When comparing these concentrations with those obtained at the PUY station during the CARBOSOL project (Present and Retrospective State of Organic versus Inorganic Aerosol over Europe: Implications for Climate) by Legrand et al. (2007), we found a fair agreement for succinic (this study: 5.98 ng m-3, Legrand et al., 2007: 6.8 ± 8.1 ng m-3) and tartric (1.53 ng m-3 vs. 1.6 ± 2.8 ng m-3) acids.
+In contrast, malic (2.2 ng m-3 vs.